openservicemesh/osm/Interfaces.md

   - [Service Catalog](#service-catalog) - the heart of the service mesh controller merges the outputs of the [Mesh Topology](#mesh-topology) and [Endpoints Providers](#endpoints-providers) components.
 This component:
       - Keeps track of all services declared via SMI Spec (services referenced in `TrafficSplit` and `TrafficTarget`)
       - Tracks all Endpoints connected to xDS and backing the services in the privous point
-      - Maintains cache of `DiscoveryResponse` sructs sent to known Envoy proxies
+      - Maintains cache of `DiscoveryResponse` structs sent to known Envoy proxies
   - [Mesh Topology](#mesh-topology) - a wrapper around the SMI Spec informers, abstracting away the storage that implements SMI; provides the simplest possible List* functions.
   - [Endpoints Providers](#endpoints-providers)
   - [Fundamental Types](#fundamental-types-for-smc) - supporting types like `IP`, `Port`, `ServiceName` etc.